jcastill0/notebooks/README.md

-# Collection of notes about notebooks on AI/ML
+# Collection of notes on AI/ML
 [Watch this video first](https://vimeo.com/170189199)

 ## Courses on AI/ML